 The major networks in the United States all have flanker brands.
-In most cases, flanker brands cater to budget-sensitive consumers by offering subscribers low-cost, prepaid service.
+These brands usually cater to budget-sensitive consumers with low-cost, prepaid service.
 While flanker brands operate over the major networks, the services they offer are not necessarily be the exact same as services network operators offer direct subscribers.
 For example, it’s common for flanker brands’ subscribers to have limited roaming options or low priority during network congestion.

 Flanker brands vs. MVNOs